 National Bank of Canada Financial Inc. is registered broker-dealer under the Securities Exchange Act of 1934 as well as a member of the Financial Industry Regulatory Authority (FINRA) and a member of the Securities Investor Protection Corporation (SIPC).
 National Bank of Canada Financial Inc. is ultimately wholly-owned by National Bank of Canada.

-National Bank of Canada Financial Inc. – audited statement as of October 31, 2017
+National Bank of Canada Financial Inc. – unaudited statement as of April 30, 2019

-National Bank of Canada Financial Inc. – unaudited statement as of April 30, 2017
+National Bank of Canada Financial Inc. – audited statement as of October 31, 2018

 Foreign Exchange Disclosure